scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

-Another incentive for making software engineering more central as a research method for scientific practice is that mature software products are a vector for technology transfer from academic labs to the market. :cite:`dalle2004toward` As national funding agencies anticipate a pivot towards bringing technology to market a top priority :cite:`ambrose_2020` it raises questions about what research methods are most commercially relevant.
+Another incentive for making software engineering more central as a research method for scientific practice is that mature software products are a vector for technology transfer from academic labs to the market :cite:`dalle2004toward`.
+As national funding agencies anticipate a pivot towards bringing scientific results to market a top priority :cite:`ambrose_2020` it raises questions about what research methods are most commercially relevant.